Real Lines on Random Cubic Surfaces: Preliminaries

-Hence $\phi^{-1} \colon U \to \mathbb{R}^{2\times 2}$ is a coordinate chart on a neighborhood $U$ of $e_0\wedge e_1$, and we get a trivialization of the bundle $sym^3(\tau ^*_{2,4})$ over $U$ as follows:
+Hence $\phi^{-1} \colon U \to \mathbb{R}^{2\times 2}$ is a coordinate chart on a neighborhood $U$ of $e_0\wedge e_1$, and we get a trivialization of the bundle $\hbox{Sym}^3(\tau ^*_{2,4})$ over $U$ as follows:

-where $h(f)=(W,f(R(\phi^{-1}(W),\cdot)))$ for every $f\in sym^3(\tau^*_{2,4})|_W$.
+where $h(f)=(W,f(R(\phi^{-1}(W),\cdot)))$ for every $f\in \hbox{Sym}^3(\tau^*_{2,4})|_W$.

-\begin{remark} Since $Gr^+(2,4)$ is compact and connected, and the map $\phi$ is a Riemannian exponential map, then $\phi$ is surjective and we can suppose that $Gr^+(2,4)\setminus U$ has measure $0$.
-So integrating on $U$ is equivalent to integrate over all $Gr^+(2,4)$. \end{remark}
+\begin{remark} Since $Gr^+(2,4)$ is compact and connected, and the map $\phi$ is a Riemannian exponential map, then $\phi$ is surjective.
+We can take $U$ to be the largest domain for which $\phi$ is a diffeomorphism: then $Gr^+(2,4)\setminus U$ is the cut locus at $e_0\wedge e_1$ (see \cite[Theorem III.2.2]{chavel2006riemannian}) and it has measure $0$.
+So integrating over $U$ is equivalent to integrating over $Gr^+(2,4)$. \end{remark}